-How Much Does Roof Cleaning Cost?
+How Much is Roof Cleaning?

 The average cost for cleaning a roof is between £8-£12 per square metre.